valentarmo/eddie/README.md

 ## Usage
 Eddie is built using maven, so if you want to try it, first clone the repository i.e.
 `git clone https://github.com/valentarmo/eddie`.
 Then, go to the project's root directory and type `mvn package`.
 You'll find the JAR `eddie.jar` under the `target` directory.
-I would not recommend to run it inside a terminal.
+I would not recommend to run it inside a terminal (Double click the jar so it opens in a swing terminal).

 Eddie has three modes, normal, insert and visual.
 * ### Normal Mode